Doki Doki Literature Club Plus!

 In the late 1980s and early 1990s, titles like SPLATTERHOUSE and the original MORTAL KOMBAT were released that included depictions of gore never before seen in games.
 This was mostly meant to emphasize the over-the-top violence that was part of these games’ aesthetic, not to disturb audiences, but it ended up sparking a wider panic over portrayals of graphic violence (among other subjects) in video games.
 This led to the creation of the Entertainment Software Ratings Board (ESRB), responsible for rating all games released in the US.

-Following that, it was common for games in the late 1990s and early 2000s - especially horror games - to open up with a warning indicating that some brutal shit might be able to go down.
+Following that, it was common for games in the late 1990s and early 2000s - especially horror games - to open up with a warning indicating that some brutal shit might be about to go down.
 This was essentially the “please don’t legislate me, daddy Congress” period of video game warnings.

 When horror games do include “warnings” these days (other than flashing lights warnings for people with photosensitive epilepsy), they’re usually kinda gimmicky - like when old filmmakers would offer fake life insurance polices in case people got “scared to death” by their movie.
 SILENT HILL: SHATTERED MEMORIES had a really hokey “psychology warning” to get you jazzed about one of its core features (which, as I’ve mentioned before, was pretty cool actually).
 The warnings before DETENTION and DEVOTION seem more sincere, but are largely throwbacks to older horror games (i.e. they include, verbatim, the warnings from RESIDENT EVIL 2 and SILENT HILL 3).